Mouvedia/cb-fetch/README.md

 - same scheme restriction
 - the informational and redirection status code classes are considered errors
 - the response's status code and status text are not supplied
-- same-origin requests _also_ requires the server to respond with an `Access-Control-Allow-Origin` header of either `*` or the exact URL of the requesting document
+- same-origin requests _also_ require the server to respond with an `Access-Control-Allow-Origin` header of either `*` or the exact URL of the requesting document

 #### Platform for Privacy Preferences